kevincjhung/kevincjhung/README.md

 Hello, my name is Kevin, I am a full stack developer based in Vancouver, Canada. 📍<br>
 I enjoy learning new technologies and building interesting projects. <br>
-Currently, I am learning PyTorch and machine learning for fun.
-I am also building an application to track my fitness progress, suggest program adjustments, and visualize my progress.<br><br>

 > My personal motto: <b>"It's only a big deal until you accomplish it"</b>
 <br>